ardhi/dobo/wiki/GETTING-STARTED.md

 ### Model

-Let's pretend we're building an address book with fields like name, age, phone, etc. This entity needs to be modeled with a schema and then "connected" to a database:
+Let's pretend we're building an address book with fields like name, age, phone, etc. This entity needs to be modeled with a model and then "connected" to a database:

-1. Create ```main/extend/dobo/schema/address-book.json``` file.
+1. Create ```main/extend/dobo/model/address-book.json``` file.
-2. Enter the following schema:
+2. Enter the following model:
    ```json
    {
      "properties": [{